 Hard and salty with menthol for an additional level of discomfort.
 Usually, coin or rectangular-shaped and imprinted with a Laurier leaf.

-Have you tired Dutch drop?
+Have you tried Dutch drop?
 Do you fall on the love or hate side of the spectrum?
 Tell us in the comments below!